Menu

 action = 2 if np.random.uniform() < aprob else 3

-# Record intermediate states
+# Record history

-xs.append(x) # Observation
+xs.append(x) # observation

-hs.append(h) # Hidden state
+hs.append(h) # hidden state

-y = 1 if action == 2 else 0 # "Pseudo label"
+y = 1 if action == 2 else 0 # "fake label"

 observation, reward, done, info = env.step(action)